Koren-Ben-Ezra/ModalityEval/README.md

 ```
 conda env create -f environment/environment.yml
-- In case of errors, try using "pip3 install <package-name>" to install the problematic packages

 ```
+- In case of errors, try using "pip install <package-name>" to install the problematic packages

 2. Active the environment: